Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Supplementary Appendix A: Method assumptions

 In MAIC, as stated in the NICE Decision Support Unit,\cite{phillippo2016nice} ``when covariate correlations are not available from the ($BC$) population, and therefore cannot be balanced by inclusion in the weighting model, they are assumed to be equal to the correlations amongst covariates in the pseudo-population formed by weighting the ($AC$) population.''
 In typical usage, MAIC only balances the marginal distributions of the selected baseline covariates, not the multidimensional joint covariate distributions, due to the lack of published correlation data for $BC$.
 In the typical usage of STC (i.e., the ``plug-in'' approach to the method), the assumption differs slightly.
 The correlations between the $BC$ covariates are assumed to be equal to the correlations between covariates in the $AC$ study.

 In the novel outcome regression methods discussed in this article (parametric G-computation and MIM), more explicit distributional assumptions are made to characterize the $BC$ population in the ``covariate simulation'' step.
 The methods assume the joint distribution of the $BC$ covariates is specified correctly, by the combination of the specified marginal distributions and correlation structure.
 In the simulation study, pseudo-populations are constructed under certain parametric assumptions.
 We have assumed that the pairwise correlations of the covariates and the parametric forms of their marginal distributions are identical across trials, because the correlation structure observed in the $AC$ IPD is used in the ``covariate simulation'' step.
 These assumptions cannot be verified empirically as we have no information on the covariates' correlation structure and true marginal distributions.
 Information on correlations or on the joint distribution of covariates for $BC$ is rarely published, but could be requested.
-Nevertheless, we suspect that these assumptions are not problematic in most cases.

-In principle, one could set the $BC$ correlations to zero or use clinical expert opinion or external sources/publications to inform their values.
 We have decided to mimic the $AC$ pairwise correlations as, in principle, the relationships between covariates should be similar across trials.
-Furthermore, suspected cross-trial differences in dependency structures may be due to reasons which discourage population adjustment in the first place, such as differences in study design.
-The leeway in this modeling decision is less vulnerable to the investigator bias that characterizes other steps of population adjustment.
-By defining relationships between covariates, we elicit prior beliefs irrespective of the outcomes of each treatment.
-On the other hand, decisions such as the selection of effect modifiers are more difficult to ascertain and directly define covariate-outcome relationships.

-In an anchored comparison, only effect-modifying covariates need balancing, so the assumption can be relaxed to only include effect modifiers.
-This set of assumptions only induces bias if higher-order interactions (involving two or more covariates) are unaccounted for or misspecified.
-If the inclusion of these interactions is not explored in the weighting model for MAIC or in the covariate-adjusted regression for the outcome modeling approaches, the specification of pairwise correlations will not make a difference in terms of bias, as observed in a recent simulation study that investigates this set of assumptions.\cite{phillippo2020multilevel}